 Python training, in-person, wherever you are

-As of June 2016, I am a director at the Python Software Foundation.
+I am also a director at the Python Software Foundation.

 I'm a huge fan of Trey's.
 We co-teach a class of 10 under-served youth together every week and I absolutely love working with him.